kristerw/spirv-tools/doc/API_reference.md

 are represented as objects of the `Id` class that contains the value of the ID, and a link to the instruction that defines the ID.
 An application should in general never create ID values itself; the only exception is when implementing an assembler.
-All other IDs should be created by calling `module.new_id()`.
+All other IDs should be created implicitly by creating the instructions without providing an ID.
 The opcode is represented by the operation name (such as `'OpFAdd'`).
 The operands for the enumerated constants (such as the Storage Class) are represented as strings of the values (such as `'Input'`), and masks are represented as a list of enumerated constants.